 into the Bunratty Castle Hotel for our final night.
 This evening we enjoy a Medieval

 Banquet with Irish entertainment in Bunratty Castle.
-To finalize
+To finalize our tour, in true

 A hearty breakfast begins the day.
 Mid-morning we board the bus for the short ride